re-ops/re-docs/setup/re-gent.md

 $ ./bin/build.sh
 ```

-A single binary file is created under re-gent/target/re-gent, you can copy this file to a remote machine and run:
+The file is created under re-gent/target/re-gent, you can copy this file to a remote machine and run:

 ```bash
 # You need to copy .curve/server-public.key keys from the server to .curve